Instructions for applying to the Certificate in Horticultural Therapy Program

-- On that page, click on the "For new students, apply here” link at the bottom of the ‘Certificate Programs’ just above the big blue box that says 'Readmission.'
+- On that page, click on the New Student Application link at the bottom of the page

 - On the next page click on ‘Apply Online’ and then create your new account.
 You will be asked to enter personal information to create your new account.

-- When asked, the certificate level is undergraduate; then choose College of Agricultural & Life Sciences (CALS) and click on Horticultural Therapy; then select the Fall 2021 term.
-This HT option will not be available before July 6.
+- When asked, the certificate level is undergraduate; then choose College of Agricultural & Life Sciences (CALS) and click on Horticultural Therapy; then select the term you would like to start.

 - After entering high school and college information, you will be asked about activities.
 You may leave this section blank.

 - On the Florida Residency Declaration, if you are a Florida resident you must upload documentation as proof, as indicated in the instructions.
 If you do not do this accurately your application will be delayed.